AzureAaron/aaron-mod/README.md

 # Aaron's Mod
-Aaron's mod is a collection of useful features for vanilla and Skyblock players alike!
+Aaron's Mod is a collection of useful features for vanilla and Skyblock players alike!

 ## Installation
 1. Install Fabric from [here](https://fabricmc.net/use/installer/) if you haven't already